A Survey on Open Information Extraction from Rule-based Model to Large Language Model

-\citet{Cui2018NeuralOI} casts OpenIE as a sequence-to-sequence generation problem and proposes NeuralOIE, which is an encoder-decoder model generating tuples with placeholders as a sequence according to the given input sentence.
-To enlarge the vocabulary and reduce the proportion of generated unknown tokens, NeuralOIE uses the attention-based coping mechanism.
-Logician\cite{Sun2018LogicianAU}, based on attention-based sequence-to-sequence learning, transforms input sentences into structured facts.
-It employs a restricted copy mechanism to decide between copying information from input or selecting predefined keywords, enhancing reliability.
-IMoJIE\cite{Kolluru2020IMoJIEIM} is a generative OpenIE model that produces variable and diverse extractions for a sentence.
-It uses an iterative memory, implemented with a BERT encoder, to keep track of previous extractions.
-The model employs an LSTM decoder to generate extractions one word at a time until an "EndOfExtractions" token is reached.
+\textbf{Sequence to Sequence Generation.} \citet{Cui2018NeuralOI} casts {\openie} as a sequence-to-sequence (S2S) generation problem and proposes NeuralOIE, an encoder-decoder model generating a sequence of relation triplets conditioned by the input sentence.
+Facing unknown token openness problem, NeuralOIE uses the attention-based coping mechanism to enlarge the vocabulary.
+IMoJIE\cite{Kolluru2020IMoJIEIM} is an iterative generative {\openie} model that uses a BERT encoder to keep encoding previous generated relation triplets and generates the next triplet with an LSTM decoder until an "EndOfExtractions" token is reached.
+Compared with other neural models, IMoJIE generates a variable number of diverse extractions.

-The sequence generation paradigm focuses on generating sequences of text to represent extracted information, affording a more expressive and context-rich output.
-It excels in capturing global context and complex relationships, as it considers the broader contextual information in the text.
-This approach is adaptable to various languages and domains, rendering it versatile in a range of applications.
-Nevertheless, it entails complexity in training, potentially demanding larger datasets and longer training times.
-The generated sequences may also exhibit noise or ambiguities, necessitating post-processing for refinement.
-The output format from sequence generation models can vary, which poses challenges for downstream applications requiring standardized output structures.